 Beal University's policy is to make its programs and services accessible to individuals defined as disabled in Section 504 of the Rehabilitation Act of 1973.
 The University provides evaluation of individual needs, advisement and appropriate support services when indicated.
 Students are responsible for identifying their needs to each instructor no later than the first day of a course.
-If any problems arise, please contact the Director of Compliance at the contact information below.
+If any problems arise, please contact the ADA Coordinator at ADA@beal.edu.